For most of human history, there was little to no choice about what food to eat. Whatever you could scavenge or hunt was dinner.

 We cannot look to the marketplace to define or direct our health.
 We must look inside ourselves.
 We must ask whether eating this food will bring us satisfaction, nourishment, and energy right now AND in an hour, a day, and a month from now?

 To make good on this gift of food choice means we must also exercise the gift of human forethought.
 It’s not easy to think ahead and imagine how our food today creates our self tomorrow.
-But this is the responsibility we’ve be given whether we like it or not.
+But this is the responsibility we’ve been given, whether we like it or not.

 If you’re searching for a better guiding question to ask, start here: